Written with Sharaya Lane

 The epidemic of violence facing the community is well documented, if not widely popularized.
 According to a 2005 national study authorized by congress, between 1979 and 1992 homicide was the third leading cause of death among Native women aged 15-34.
 There is no data on specifically the deaths of nonbinary or trans Native women.

 While addressing the Committee on Indian Affairs on Violence Against Women in 2011 Associate Attorney General Thomas Perrelli stated that Native American women are murdered more than 10 times the national average.

-Speaker Michelle Demmert, who is Tlingit from Alaska is the newly appointed co-chair of the National Congress of Native Americans Violence Against Women Task Force, shared her own experiences.
+Speaker Michelle Demmert, who is Tlingit from Alaska and is the newly-appointed co-chair of the National Congress of Native Americans Violence Against Women Task Force, shared her own experiences:

 “I am a mother, I am a sister, I am an aunt, I’m an attorney, I’m a judge, I’m a survivor from child sexual assault and I’m a recovering alcoholic,” said Demmert, “I’m here today to show that we have strength to build upon as Indigenous women and that we can grow from what’s happened to us.
 I’m a survivor as are many of you out there.”

 Families of victims were then brought on stage and wrapped in blankets gifted by the community, also receiving a promise that their loved ones would receive justice and not be forgotten.

 Attention then turned to the wider community.